PSP-Archive/PSP-Archive.github.io/_posts/2021-08-04-uni-projects.md

 The dilemma first struck me when I came across [Marco World](https://archive.org/details/themarcoworld-1.1.3.7z).
 It looks like a Lua-coded fan game like hundred others, so I uploaded it without thinking much of it.
 But when I returned to its page, it had gathered two favourites out of just 35 views - a pretty solid result for the Homebrew Library.

 As it turns out, this was no ordinary homebrew.
 It was made by [a student team](https://code.google.com/archive/p/themarcoworld/downloads) from the Université de Lille as part of their coursework.
 A bit of googling revealed that this was no uncommon occurrence.
-In the early 2010s, the PSP was briefly popular as a teaching device for game-programming courses - at least in the United Kingdom.
+In the early 2010s, the PSP was briefly popular as a teaching device for game-programming courses - mostly in the United Kingdom.

 The impetus behind it all seems to have been [a deal](https://www.bit-tech.net/news/gaming/sony_gives_universities_psp_sdk/1/) between Sony and a group of selected universities.
 The universities received official SDKs on the cheap, and Sony received a pool of fresh graduates already familiar with their hardware.